-Lery holds BA in psychology from the University of California at Santa Cruz, an MSW from Columbia University, and a PhD from the University of California, Berkeley’s School of Social Welfare.
+Lery resides in San Francisco, where she previously worked in local government directing research and evaluation for the San Francisco Human Services Agency.
+She holds a BA in psychology from the University of California, Santa Cruz; an MSW from Columbia University; and a PhD from the University of California, Berkeley’s School of Social Welfare.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.